thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/customise-website-carbon-calculations.md

 - The global average grid intensity is used for all segments.
 Green hosted data centers use a grid intensity of 50 g/kWh.

 <aside class="alert alert-info">
-<p>💡 Learn more about the system segments used in the Sustainable Web Design model on the <a class="text-inherit" href="/co2js/explainer/methodologies-for-calculating-website-carbon#the-sustainable-web-design-model">Methodologies for calculating website carbon</a> page.</p></aside>
+<p>💡 Learn more about the system segments used in the Sustainable Web Design Model on the <a class="text-inherit" href="/co2js/explainer/methodologies-for-calculating-website-carbon#the-sustainable-web-design-model">Methodologies for calculating website carbon</a> page.</p></aside>

 We can create a JavaScript object to change these variables before passing them into CO2.js.